Missing Home: How to Deal with Homesickness Abroad

 I was 16 when I first moved abroad from the Philippines to Australia to study.
 I can still remember how difficult it was for me.
 I was crying the first few weeks because I miss home, and it didn’t last me long.
 After a few months, I went back home.

-This time, after moving to Sweden, I still feel homesick but I managed my homesickness better now instead of jumping to a drastic decision and go home again.
+This time, after moving to Sweden, I still feel homesick but I managed my homesickness better now instead of jumping to a drastic decision and going home again.

 I’ve been there too and made some bad decisions.
 So, now, let me also help you ease that transition.
 Here are my tips on how to deal with homesickness abroad.